-2. Is there evidence I know Him?
-Verse 11 says, "He came to His own but His own did not receive Him.
+In verses 11-12 John says, "He came to His own but His own did not receive Him.
 Yet to all who received Him, to those who believed in His name, He gave the right to become children of God."

 Have you truly believed in Jesus?
-Is there evidence?
+Have you received Him?